Chen Ta-ju: Post-War Development

 After the end of World War II, all industries were in recession.
 As a man of letters, it was not easy to find a job, but he could not abandon his family's livelihood, so Chen Ta-ju could only return to his old profession and write lyrics again.
 At that time, the circulation of songs relied on radio broadcasts and singing with singers in temple towns and squares, Chen published songbooks in the name of the "New Taiwan Song and Ballad Society", and commissioned old friends such as Su Tung and Chen Shui-liu to sing and promote these songbooks by singing with drug troupes and singing troupes all over Taiwan.
 A total of more than ten books were published, and although their income was limited, they were able to make a good living.

 In the 1950s, Taiwanese songs were on the decline.
 The reason for this was that, on the one hand, the Kuomintang regime was pushing Mandarin Chinese over the native Hokkien and Hakka, and Mandarin songs gradually monopolized the record market.
 On the other hand, most of the Taiwanese ballads from the Japanese rule era were banned from broadcasting by the government because they were considered to be too melancholy.
 Seeing that Taiwanese ballads had been suppressed to the point of no return, Chen's output declined sharply after 1954, and he eventually gave up singing to serve in the food industry, serving as a manager of Ajinomoto Foods, a senior consultant for Ajinomoto, and a vice president of Ajinomoto, before retiring as vice president of Chen-feng Refrigeration Company, a subsidiary of Chen-feng Wen-hsiang Foods (a producer of Tzu-mu brand baby food).
-He has been utilizing his other talents in business management.
+He has been using his other talents in business management.

 In 1989, the first Golden Melody Awards, organized by the Republic of China Press Bureau, presented Chen Ta-ju with a "Special Award", giving him the highest respect and recognition for his contributions to the Taiwanese music scene.

 In 1992, Chen Ta-ju died of cancer at the age of 75 at the Mackay Memorial Hospital.